NCAA Division I Women's Indoor Track and Field Championships

 College-level athletic competition in the U.S.

 The NCAA Women's Division I Indoor Track and Field Championship is an annual collegiate indoor track and field competition for women from Division I institutions organized by the National Collegiate Athletic Association.
 It has been held every year since 1983, except for 2020.

 Athletes' performances in individual championships earn points for their institutions and the team with the most points receives the NCAA team title in track and field.
 A separate NCAA Division I men's competition is also held at the same time and venue; both are entirely separate events from the NCAA Women's Division I Outdoor Track and Field Championships and the NCAA Men's Division I Outdoor Track and Field Championships held during the spring.

-The current team champions are the Oregon Ducks.
+The reigning team champions are the Georgia Bulldogs.

 The LSU Lady Tigers hold the record for most team titles with 11.